 Nowadays, companies generate vast amounts of data streaming from siloed sources.
 And the data remains useless unless it gets properly structured and lucidly visualized.
-That’s the primary task of qualified Business Intelligence developers - to provide businesses with insights and a bird’s view on both the market trends and their current business situation.
+That’s the primary task of a qualified Business Intelligence developer - to provide businesses with insights and a bird’s view on both the market trends and their current business situation.

-Why do you need business intelligence development?
+Why do you need Business Intelligence development?

 BI development can be successfully applied across a variety of domains.
 For example, if you are a big retail chain, you may have thousands of stores with dispersed data and can’t see clearly what is actually going on.
 You may overlook that a certain product sells once in seven months yet calls for effort and money to be kept on the shelf.
 Or you may have failed to predict that champagne was going to be out of stock soon – and now unhappy customers are buying it from your competition.
 So you are losing money, simply, because you didn’t have all the inventory data collected and shown on a dashboard.